-A classic cocktail like a gin & tonic begs for a timeless spirit like the juniper-forward, London Dry gin.
+A classic cocktail like a gin and tonic begs for a timeless spirit like the juniper-forward, London Dry gin.
 Our go-to is Tanqueray because it is reliable and readily available but don’t forget to check out your local distilleries for quality options, too.

 My husband and I took a weekend road trip to Duluth, Minnesota, a few years ago and fell in love with Vikre Distillery’s Boreal Juniper Gin, so we often have that on hand regularly.

 Schweppes and Canada Dry are your standard grocery store tonic waters.
 You’ll see them everywhere, and it’s often what you’ll get if you order a drink at a bar.
 They are dependable options.

 But if you really want to elevate your G&T game, reach for either Q or Fever-Tree tonic waters.
 Made with natural quinine (not artificial flavors), these two tonic waters are more expensive than the grocery store brands, but you’ll be surprised how much they enhance the flavor of your drink.

-I’m forever and ever in camp lime wedge for my G&T but feel free to shake it up if you want some variety.
+I’m firmly in camp lime wedge for my drink but feel free to shake it up if you want some variety.